oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ### Set up the flow to run on schedule

-You need this flow to run on schedule.
-For example, you want to run this flow every Friday at 9 am local time.
+In this step, you will configure the flow to run on schedule.

 1. In the flow editor, move to the beginning of the flow, to the area before the **API Connector - Get** card
 1. In the box where it says **When this happens**, click the **Add event** button
 {% img blog/workflows-workshop/Workflows_add_Schedule_card.jpg alt:"Adding the Schedule card" %}{: .center-image }

 3. You will see the **Flow Schedule** dialog where you set when to run the flow
 {% img blog/workflows-workshop/Workflows_flow_schedule_settings.jpg alt:"Flow schedule" %}{: .center-image }

-4. Update the flow to run every **Friday at 9 am local time**.
-Feel free to set a schedule that works for you.
-To test the flow, you don't need to wait for the schedule.
+4. Update the flow to run every **Friday at 9 am local time**
+    * You can set a schedule that works for you
+    * To test the flow, you don't need to wait for the schedule.
 You can always use the **Run** button
 {% img blog/workflows-workshop/Workflows_flow_schedule_settings2.jpg alt:"Running the flow every Friday at 9 am" %}{: .center-image }

 5. Click the **Save** to save the schedule